 Vocals - Contains a pure isolation of any vocal elements in the track.
 (Blue)

-There are stem transition presets in the tab:
+There are stem transition presets in the TRansition tab at the bottom of the screen:

 None - Stems are not used for the transition